Huntcliff School, Kirton in Lindsey: Comprehensive

 In September 1976, the school was enlarged to 620, when comprehensive education was introduced to the Brigg area.
 The new head would be Mr B Parkington, who had moved from Doncaster.

 Lincolnshire Education Committee said that it could start going comprehensive by 'possibly 1995', led by the Chairman, Jean Wootton, of Horbling Hall.
 George Venables Cooke, who was the chief education officer, having been chief education officer of Lindsey from 1964, and given the CBE in the 1978 New Year Honours, had taken over from John Birkbeck, who had been there since 1936.
 Fred Rickard took over from George Cooke in September 1978.
 Today, people in North Lincolnshire, close to West Lindsey are patrons of grammar schools in the West Lindsey district.

 It later became a community school administered by North Lincolnshire Council.

+Academy Status

 Huntcliff School was converted to academy status on 1 February 2012.
 However the school continues to coordinate with North Lincolnshire Council for admissions.

+Huntcliff School was rebranded as Kirton Academy on 1 May 2024 and is now under the Lincolnshire Gateway Academies Trust.